My first data visualization project on the present and future financial challenges facing senior households (65+) in Florida.

 After reading the entire report, I latched on to two highlighted trends in the 2018 ALICE report (below) and used these as the foundation for my visualization.

-"46 pecent of senior households had income below the ALICE threshold" (p.
+“46 percent of senior households had income below the ALICE threshold” (p.
 7).

 “With the number of seniors increasing and the number of potential caregivers (aged 45 to 64) decreasing, there will be fewer people available to care of each senior” (p.
 24).

-"In Florida, ther are currently more than 2.6 million family caregivers, whose unpaid care totals an estimated $29.7 billion. […] Nationwide, half of caregivers reported household income of less than $50,000 per year and said they had no choice in taking n caregiving responsibilities" (p.
-25)
+“In Florida, there are currently more than 2.6 million family caregivers, whose unpaid care totals an estimated $29.7 billion. […] Nationwide, half of the caregivers reported a household income of less than $50,000 per year and said they had no choice in taking n caregiving responsibilities” (p.
+25).

 The 2018 ALICE report provided a strong starting point for data, understanding trends, and structure for understanding the ALICE population.
 It also was chock full of references to other data sources.
 I explored data from numerous sources including but not limited to: the American Community Survey, Economic Policy Insititute, AARP, and The Pew Research Center.